On this page . . .

 If you decide to leave the U.S. and return, you should weigh several factors, including current travel restrictions, whether or not your visa has expired, availability and cost of return airfare, and possible quarantine in your country or upon return to the United States.
-One of the items required for entry to the U.S. is a valid visa and some U.S. consulates and embassies have temporarily stopped processing visa applications.
-Please keep these factors in mind before deciding to leave the U.S.
+If you need a new visa, check the Department of State website for updated visa processing times and delays.

 If you decide to leave the U.S., remember you do not need a travel signature on your I-20 or DS-2019 to leave, only to reenter.